 As part of reviewing each game, we ask that you write a short critique/appraisal and send it to the game’s author.
 As Game Chef is a short competition that will inevitably create half-finished products, you don’t need to focus on fine details of language.
 Instead, share what you liked, what you were confused about, any ideas that you have for improvement or development, and any decisions you hope the designer will rethink.
 You can either email the designer your feedback or post it to their design thread if they started one on Praxis or elsewhere.
 Aim to be helpful and encouraging.

-The games that receive the most nominations will be reviewed by Joe Mcdaldno (and possibly a second judge to be determined).
+The games that receive the most nominations will be reviewed by Avery Mcdaldno (and other judges to be determined).
 A winner will be chosen from among these finalists and crowned the 2013 English Game Chef champion.
 Additional awards and achievements may be awarded by a shadowy cabal of past Game Chef participants.

 The winner from each language of Game Chef will be translated into a common tongue and judged by an international cabal.
 One game from the ranks of English Game Chef, Italian Game Chef, French Game Chef, Game Chef Brasil, and Russian Game Chef will be crowned the 2013 international winner.